 San Francisco Giants: +11 points

-Elsewhere, the Kansas City Royals posted the worst week, dropping 32 ratings points, and overall, here are the five teams that saw the biggest decline:
+Elsewhere, the Kansas City Royals posted the worst week, dropping 32 ratings points.
+Overall, here are the five teams that saw the biggest decline:

 Kansas City Royals: -32 points